State Library of Oregon: Operations

-Today the State Library provides information services to over 37,000 state government employees, circulates library materials in audio and Braille format to over 5,000 blind and print-disabled Oregonians, and provides grants and assistance to help develop and improve local library services and to foster greater cooperation among all of Oregon's libraries.
+The State Library provides information services to over 37,000 state government employees, circulates library materials in audio and Braille format to about 5,200 blind and print-disabled Oregonians, and provides grants and assistance to help develop and improve local library services and to foster greater cooperation among all of Oregon's libraries.
 The library is also a regional depository for the Federal Depository Library Program.